Death Dictionary

 Cause Definition

-Ague chills and fever; often from malaria
+Ague chills and fever, often from malaria

 Apoplexy rupture of an internal organ, especially the brain